 HTC Vive vs Oculus Rift: Design and build

 Let’s discuss the design and build of the two rival virtual reality headsets.
 Both the HTC Vive and Oculus Rift, broadly speaking, look similar in terms of basic design – both are fairly lightweight, black in colour, are fairly comfortable to wear thanks to the soft material around the edges and features a head strap for extra support, but there are a few notable differences too.

 The first is weight – yes, both are lightweight, but the Oculus Rift is the lighter of the two headsets measuring in at 470g compared to the 555g HTC Vive – and that’s with the Oculus Rift’s built-in headphones, which the Vive doesn’t feature.
 Although there is a difference in weight, the head strap takes most of the weight from the front of the face and should provide a fairly comfortable viewing experience across both the Oculus Rift and HTC Vive.

 It’s not just in terms of weight that the Oculus Rift wins – in terms of size, the Oculus Rift is definitely the more refined than the fairly bulky HTC Vive.
 It’s fairly compact and is covered in black fabric making it nice to touch, whereas the HTC Vive is more prominent and is clad in visible sensors – 37 to be precise.
 We’ll explain why in a little more detail below, but we think it’s worth the design trade-off.

 Also, the HTC Vive features a lens distance know that moves the Vive lenses further or closer to your face, which is ideal for those of us that use glasses.
 The Oculus Rift can also be worn by glasses-wearers, but it doesn’t feature any kind of distance adjustment.

-Read next: Best VR headsets of 2016
+Read next: Best VR headsets

 HTC Vive vs Oculus Rift: Features